RichardJECooke/richardjecooke.github.io/src/articles/2022/the-best-cloud-storage-for-linux/index.md

 ## Mega
 - 2TB for $126.
+- 20 GB free storage (compared to most other services 5GB).
+But they delete your files after 3 months inactivity!
 - The only company that limits bandwidth in addition to storage size.
 This was very unattractive for me, even though I probably would never reach their bandwidth use.
 What if you need to sync many computers in future, or reinstall lots of times?

 ## Dropbox
 - 2TB for $126.
 - Works across all devices with a native app, including Linux.
 Very easy to install and use.
+- Maximum 3 devices on free version.
+- This service has never deleted my files for inactivity.

 ## pCloud
 - $175 for lifetime 500GB.